axel971/shapes/README.md

 VTK <br>
 EIGEN3 <br>

-Here you can find the instructions to compile the project on linux : <br>
+Here you can find the instructions to compile and execute the project on linux : <br>

 cmake -H. -Bbuild/ <br>
 cd build <br>